jootanehorror/cvit/README.md

 ## Parameters

 - `dim`: int.
-Dimension of the model
+Dimension of the model.

 - `heads`: int.
-Number of heads in Attention layer
+Number of heads in Attention layer.

 - `ff_mult`: int.
-Multiplier for the feedforward layer
+Multiplier for the feedforward layer.

 - `act`: torch.functional.
 Activation function in layers.

 - `patch_size`: int.
 Size of patches. image_size must be divisible by patch_size.

 - `image_size`: int.
 Size of images.

 - `in_channels`: int.
 Number of image's channels.

 - `n_layer`: int.
 Number of blocks in model.

 - `pool`: list.
 Indexes for pooling layers.

 ## Usage